Posts Tagged ‘absinthe’

 Lemon twist, for garnish

-1. Fill a cocktail shaker halfway full with ice cubes.
+1. Fill a cocktail shaker or mixing glass halfway full with cracked ice.
 Add the Cognac, Cointreau, and absinthe.
 Stir well.

 2. Fill a highball glass three-quarters full with ice cubes.
 Strain the mixture over the ice, and then fill the glass with club soda (unless it’s a large-ish highball, then just go up three-quarters of the way).